bachmeil/the-blog/_posts/2022-09-06-hamilton-filtering.md

 \\[y_{t} = \beta_{0} + \beta_{1} y_{t-8} + \beta_{2} y_{t-9} + \beta_{3} y_{t-10} + \beta_{4} y_{t-11} + \varepsilon_{t} \\]
 and using the fitted values as the trend.

-Robert Hodrick has written [a response paper](http://www8.gsb.columbia.edu/researcharchive/getpub/26120/p).
+Robert Hodrick has written [a response paper](https://www.nber.org/papers/w26750) [Link to PDF](https://www.nber.org/system/files/working_papers/w26750/w26750.pdf).
 R code [to replicate Hamilton's results is available](https://justinmshea.github.io/neverhpfilter/).
 Code for other languages is linked on Hamilton's website.

 I do wish the literature was clearer on the meaning of a trend.
 This is not in general the same idea as a stochastic trend.
 I remember attending a presentation of [The Mysteries of Trend](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=1676216) by Peter Phillips years ago.